-\begin{section}{Dold's theorem on homotopy equivalences under or over an object} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$ equipped with a contraction structure, an involution structure compatible with contraction, a subdivision structure compatible with contraction, and an upper left connection structure.
-Suppose that we have a commutative diagram in $\cl{A}$ as follows in which $j_{0}$ and $j_{1}$ are fibrations with respect to $\cylinder$. \triother{a_{0},a_{1},a,f,j_{1},j_{0}} We prove that if $f$ is a homotopy equivalence with respect to $\cylinder$, then $f$ is moreover a homotopy equivalence over $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$.
+\begin{chapter}{Dold's theorem} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$, equipped with a contraction structure, an involution structure compatible with contraction, a subdivision structure compatible with contraction, and an upper left connection structure.
+Suppose that we have a commutative diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$, in which $j_{0}$ and $j_{1}$ are fibrations with respect to $\cylinder$.
+We prove that if $f$ is a homotopy equivalence with respect to $\cylinder$, then $f$ is, moreover, a homotopy equivalence over $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$.

-For topological spaces this is due to Dold --- it is Theorem 3.1 of \cite{DoldPartitionsOfUnityInTheTheoryOfFibrations}.
-Our proof is an abstraction of a hybrid of Dold's proof and a proof presented in \S{5} of Chapter 6 of the book \cite{MayAConciseCourseInAlgebraicTopology} of May.
-Both proofs exhibit a double homotopy \doublehomotopy{h_{0},h_{1},h_{2},h_{3},\sigma,f_{0},f_{1},f_{2},f_{3}} in which the boundary homotopies $h_{1}$, $h_{2}$, and $h_{3}$ can be proven to be homotopies over $a$.
-This allows us to construct a homotopy over $a$ from $f_{0}$ to $f_{1}$ by taking the indirect route around the square, reversing $h_{1}$.
+For topological spaces, this Theorem 3.1 of the paper \cite{DoldPartitionsOfUnityInTheTheoryOfFibrations} of Dold.
+Our proof is an abstraction of a hybrid of Dold's proof and the proof presented in \S{5} of Chapter 6 of the book \cite{MayAConciseCourseInAlgebraicTopology} of May.

+We exhibit a double homotopy \doublehomotopy{h_{0},h_{1},h_{2},h_{3},\sigma,f_{0},f_{1},f_{2},f_{3}} for which $h_{1}$, $h_{2}$, and $h_{3}$ can be proven to be homotopies over $a$.
+One can then construct a homotopy over $a$ from $f_{0}$ to $f_{1}$ by taking the indirect route around the square, after reversing $h_{1}$.

-In the construction of a double homotopy with these properties in our proof the key role is played by the upper left connection structure.
+In our construction of this double homotopy, the key role is played by an upper left connection structure.
 The reader may observe that the map \ar[12]{I^{2},{I,},{(t_{0},t_{1}) \mapsto t_{0} + (1-t_{0})t_{1}}} in which $I$ is the unit interval, underlies the construction of the double homotopy in \cite{MayAConciseCourseInAlgebraicTopology}.
 This map defines an upper left connection structure with respect to the topological interval.

-Given a cylinder whose associated cubical set satisfies low dimensional Kan conditions a proof of Dold's theorem was given by Kamps in \S{6} of \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}.
+Given a cylinder whose associated cubical set satisfies low dimensional Kan conditions, a proof of Dold's theorem was given by Kamps in \S{6} of \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}.
 A variation is presented in \S{6} of Chapter I of \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory}.
 There is a fundamental difference between our proof and these two.